T-M-Minishell/minishell/README.md

 ---

 ## Feel free to add more (50% of the info is from people wo did a good minishell, 50% from online)

+THINGS that are done,(hopefully :)
+	--Display a prompt when waiting for a new command.
+	--Interactive mode
+		-CTRL-C
+		-CTRL-D
+		-CTRL-\

+On going--
+	-Handle single quote
+	-Handle double quote
+	-history